 In addition to her role at Invisible Pictures, Jess also serves as the Board Chair of Rooftop Films, a New York based non-profit supporting independent filmmakers and community building around film.
 A San Diego native, Jess currently resides in Brooklyn.

-Audrey was Emmy-nominated as Executive Producer along with Steven Soderbergh on the HBO documentary, HIS WAY.
-She was an Executive Producer on the Emmy-winning HBO documentary BY THE PEOPLE: THE ELECTION OF BARACK OBAMA, produced with Edward Norton.
-Audrey was part of the producing team with Christine Vachon on Douglas McGrath’s INFAMOUS, starring Sandra Bullock, Daniel Craig and Toby Jones.
-She produced Sean Gullette’s award-winning feature, TRAITORS, which premiered at the Venice Film Festival, had its North America premiere at the Tribeca Film Festival.
+Audrey has been recognized for her passionate commitment to creating systemic change in her business and beyond, and for her belief in storytelling to raise consciousness and promote healing on a global scale.
+Prior to her work with Invisible, she was Emmy-nominated as Executive Producer along with Steven Soderbergh on the HBO documentary, HIS WAY, and was an Executive Producer on the Emmy-winning HBO documentary BY THE PEOPLE: THE ELECTION OF BARACK OBAMA, produced with Edward Norton.
+Audrey was part of the producing team with Christine Vachon on Douglas McGrath’s INFAMOUS, starring Daniel Craig and Toby Jones.
+She produced Sean Gullette’s award-winning feature, TRAITORS, which premiered at the Venice Film Festival and the Tribeca Film Festival.
 Audrey Co-Executive Produced Dawn Porter’s TRAPPED, which won a special jury prize at Sundance for social impact filmmaking.
-She was consulting producer in charge of the U.S. strategy for Raoul Peck’s Academy-Award nominated film I AM NOT YOUR NEGRO.
+She was consulting producer in charge of the U.S. strategy for Raoul Peck’s multi-award-winning film, I AM NOT YOUR NEGRO.